Consumer Information

 Campus Hazing Policy

-The Board of Supervisors of the Louisiana Community and Technical College System (LCTCS) and Louisiana Delta Community College (LDCC) are committed to providing a supportive educational environment free from hazing; one that promotes its students’ mental and physical well-being, safety, and respect for one’s self and others.
-In an effort to maintain safety and in accordance with Louisiana Revised Statute 17:1801.1, 14:40.8, 14.502, mandatory Acts 635, 637 and 640, as well as the Board of Regents’ Uniform Policy on Hazing
+The Board of Supervisors of the Louisiana Community and Technical College System (LCTCS) and Louisiana Delta Community College (LDCC) are committed to providing a supportive educational environment free from hazing; one that promotes its students’ mental and physical well-being, safety, and respect for oneself and others.
+In an effort to maintain safety and in accordance with Louisiana Revised Statute 17:1801.1, 14:40.8, 14.502, mandatory Acts 635, 637 and 640, as well as the Board of Regents’ Uniform Policy on Hazing Prevention and LCTCS Policy #2.003, hazing in any form is prohibited at LDCC for all students who participate in the institutions’ activities and organizations.
+View the Hazing Policy Additional information regarding Campus Safety and Hazing Policy, Procedures for Reporting and Investigating Hazing, and LDCC Hazing Reporting Form is available by clicking the above links or on LDCC’s website.

 Campus Safety and Annual Security Report

 LDCC places the highest priority on your safety.
 We rely on community members to share our commitment and actively participate in creating a safe and secure living, learning, and working environment.
 In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (The Clery Act), LDCC’s Annual Crime Statistics Security Report includes data for the previous three years concerning reported crimes occurred on or around the campus.
-You can find crime statistics and other campus safety information by navigating to the LDCC Safety and Security web page - https://www.ladelta.edu/campuses/security/annual-security-report/.
+You can find crime statistics and other campus safety information by navigating to the LDCC Safety and Security.
 To obtain other information or to speak with a security representative, please contact Campus Security at 318-345-9105.

 Code of Student Conduct